Villavu/Simba/Doc/sphinx/features/settings.rst

 ``MaxRecentFiles``

-Stores the amount of recent files to remember. *10* is default.
+Stores the amount of recent files to remember.
+The default is *10*.

 Extensions